NNCoelho/AngularMath/README.md

 # AngularMath

-Small app developed in angular that generates a random math operation
+Small app developed in Angular-TypeScript that generates a random math operation.